This post contains affiliate links. See our disclosure policy here.

 The Chartreuse Swizzle begins with the complex aroma of herbal pineapple and has a taste that features the sweet fruit at the forefront mingled with the unique grassy taste of Chartreuse and a bit of lime tartness, while the aftertaste comes forward with a bit of falernum spice mixed with a lingering herbaceous fruity note.

 Our Opinion of This Cocktail Recipe: We both thought this drink truly lived up to its reputation in the cocktail annals and deserves every bit of praise it gets.
-We wouldn’t call it an exact fit for the uninitiated, but this recipe will have any cocktail enthusiast craving another fruity, herbal swallow.
+We wouldn’t call it an exact fit for the uninitiated, but the Chartreuse Swizzle will have any cocktail enthusiast craving another fruity, herbal swallow.

 Which of our palates is yours most like?